FAQ

 Data Project Manager: this management role involves overseeing data projects and managing data teams within a company.

 Our students come from a wide range of backgrounds.
-Aged between 18 and 55, they share the same curiosity and enthusiasm for code and/or data.
-They include students, former engineering and business school pupils, researchers, former schoolteachers, journalists, etc. Whether you have technical skills or not, you can apply for our data training courses.
+Aged between 18 and 55, they share the same curiosity and enthusiasm for code, artificial intelligence and data.
+They include students, graduates of engineering and business schools, researchers, teachers, journalists and many others.
+Whether you already have technical skills or not, you can apply for our courses.

 I have a disability.
 Can I apply?